 Berlin Recycling (BSR): For electronics or anything else in Berlin, look for the nearest recycling BSR center.

-BSR is a waste management company.
-Apart of waste disposal, they also offers various services related like street cleaning, and waste collection.
+BSR is a waste management company in Germany.
+Apart from waste disposal in Berlin, they also offer various services like street cleaning and waste collection.